dengking/Linux-OS/docs/Network/Theory/TCP/Transmission-Control-Protocol.md

 A connection can be ["half-open"](https://en.wikipedia.org/wiki/TCP_half-open), in which case one side has terminated its end, but the other has not.
 The side that has terminated can no longer send any data into the connection, but the other side can.
 The terminating side should continue reading the data until the other side terminates as well.

 It is also possible to terminate the connection by a 3-way handshake, when host A sends a `FIN` and host B replies with a `FIN` & `ACK` (merely combines 2 steps into one) and host A replies with an `ACK`.[[14\]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#cite_note-14)

-Some host TCP stacks may implement a half-duplex close sequence, as [Linux](https://en.wikipedia.org/wiki/Linux) or [HP-UX](https://en.wikipedia.org/wiki/HP-UX) do.
+Some host TCP stacks may implement a **half-duplex close sequence**, as [Linux](https://en.wikipedia.org/wiki/Linux) or [HP-UX](https://en.wikipedia.org/wiki/HP-UX) do.
 If such a host actively closes a connection but still has not read all the incoming data the stack already received from the link, this host sends a `RST` instead of a `FIN` (Section 4.2.2.13 in [RFC 1122](https://tools.ietf.org/html/rfc1122)).
 This allows a TCP application to be sure the remote application has read all the data the former sent—waiting the `FIN` from the remote side, when it actively closes the connection.
 But the remote TCP stack cannot distinguish between a *Connection Aborting RST* and *Data Loss RST*.
 Both cause the remote stack to lose all the data received.

 Some application protocols using the TCP open/close handshaking for the application protocol open/close handshaking may find the RST problem on active close.
 As an example: